 Bob served Warren as a Selectman for 4 years, and represented the surrounding communities for 3 terms (6 years) as a State Representative.
 While in the Legislature, he spent two terms on the Ways and Means Committee, successfully opposing proposed sales and income taxes, and helping address inequities in education funding.
 He also served on the Rules and Labor Committees, and was appointed Deputy Majority Leader of the House because of his effective leadership.

 Shortly after 9/11 (during his first term), Bob led a successful national grassroots effort to pass legislation to train and arm airline pilots as a deterrent to future terrorist hijackings.
-During the 2005-2006 session, he was Prime Sponsor of New Hampshire’s successful Constitutional Amendment addressing the controversial Kelo vs. New London CT (US Supreme Court) case.
+During the 2005-2006 session, he was the Prime Sponsor of New Hampshire’s successful Eminent Domain Constitutional Amendment addressing the controversial Kelo vs. New London CT (US Supreme Court) case.
 As a result of that Amendment, no private land in New Hampshire can ever be taken by local, county or state government and given to a private entity for development or other purposes.